ucsb-cs184-f24/team13RealEstateAR/team/LEARNING.md

 ## List of Impressions

-Leo:
+ Benefit:
-- Benefit: We used python for backend so we can handle API calls more easily & have better integration with the vision model
+ - We used python for backend so we can handle API calls more easily & have better integration with the vision model
+Challenge:
-- Challenge: Need to figure out how to make python scripts & models communicate with swift project
+- Need to figure out how to make python scripts & models communicate with swift project